 14 Principles of Henri Fayol's Management

-Henri Fayol was a French mining engineer, with a degree in management theory and is believed to be the earliest thinker to preach the true practice of management.
-According to him, good management can be taught, and thus, developed the 14 principles of management.
+Henri Fayol was a French mining engineer with a degree in management theory and is believed to be the earliest thinker to preach the actual practice of management.
+According to him, good management can be taught, and thus, he developed the 14 management principles.

 What are the 14 Principles of Henri Fayol’s Management?

-Management is hectic work as we know it, however, these 14 functions have come up with an easier way of dealing with the work by systematically organizing it.
-These principles are based on real-world experience and they offer practical guidance on how to organize work and make sure operations are smooth.
-Functions of management encompassing several measures of getting work done are guided by Henri Fayol’s principle of management.
+Management is hectic work as we know it; however, these 14 functions have come up with an easier way of dealing with the work: systematically organizing it.
+These principles are based on real-world experience, and they offer practical guidance on how to manage work and ensure operations are smooth.
+Functions of management encompassing several measures of getting work done are guided by Henri Fayol’s management principle.

 The 14 principles of management by Henri Fayol are mentioned below: